Course Descriptions — Junior Science

 Science 10 Enriched

-In addition to the regular Science 10 curriculum, Science 10E includes a novel study and other enrichment activities
+In addition to the regular Science 10 curriculum, Science 10E includes a novel study and other enrichment activities.
+Enrollment in this course is capped at 60 students.
+Acceptance in to the course will be based upon teacher recommendation.
+No application form is required.

 Course Descriptions — Senior Science